danherrera0/SPOON_Server/README.md

 ## (1) Run API

-To get started, have the backend API running: [here](https://github.com/danherrera0/SPOON_Server)
+To get started, fork and clone this repo to have the backend API running

 Install all dependencies and necessary gems: